kevindebruno1/teledockebotmacos/README.md

 ```bash
 pip3 install docker
 ```
+**Recommend you use ChatGPT to install if you dont know much abt code**
 2. Create telebot in Telegram by BotFather

 3. Install Visual Studio Code for MacOS.
 Link https://code.visualstudio.com/download

-4. Create file and paste the scrpit, replace your "TOKEN TELE BOT" and "WORKER COMMAND", then save the file as "docker.py"
+4. Create file and paste the **scrpit**, replace your "TOKEN TELE BOT" and "WORKER COMMAND", then save the file as "**docker.py**"

 5. Run this cmd in terminal
 ```bash